ablomm/ablomm-cpu/docs/cpu/isa.md

 > [!NOTE]
 > A normal `ld pc, far_away_label;` would not work because the `ld` instruction only supports 16-bit addresses.
 Trying to do so would result in an assembler error notifying you that the address does not fit.

 To load a piece of data from above address 2<sup>16</sup>, you would need to get the address in a register by whatever means.
-The easiest would be to just simply keep a global variable for the address in the code segement, such as:
+The easiest would be to just simply keep a global variable for the address in the code segment, such as:

 ```asm
 ld r0, far_away_variable_address;